Pysanky / Писанки

 Symbols

-• seven different types of wavy or curly horizontal lines
+• 6 different types of wavy, curly, and straight horizontal lines

 Eternity Bands